viamrobotics/docs/docs/use-cases/deploy-ml.md

 After testing your classifier, see the following to further explore Viam's data management and computer vision capabilities:

 - [Export Data Using the Viam CLI](/data/export/): Export your synced data from the Viam cloud.
-- [2D Object Detection](/ml/vision/detection/): configure your machine's camera to draw a bounding box around detected objects, based on a machine learning model.
+- [2D Object Detection](/ml/vision/detection/): Configure your machine's camera to draw a bounding box around detected objects, based on a machine learning model.
 - [Update an existing ML model](/ml/train-model/#train-a-new-version-of-a-model): Refine an existing ML model you have trained, and select which model version to deploy.

 You can also explore our [tutorials](/tutorials/) for more ideas.